Introduced in 2010

-QEST is offering one travel and accommodation bursary up to the total value of $1500 to attend ConQEST.
-Successful applicants will be chosen by lottery by an impartial third party.
+QEST is offering one travel and accommodation bursary up to the total value of $1750 to attend ConQEST.
+Successful applicants will be chosen by meritorious process by the committee.
 Only applications received by the closing date and time will be considered for the lottery.
 All decisions made by the Committee will be final and no correspondence will be entered into.
 A complete account of bursary expenditure will be made to the member’s quorum at the subsequent AGM.

 The successful applicant is not permitted to reapply for the bursary for a period of 24 months from the date of the ConQEST conference which they attend.
 The successful applicant will be required to submit a short article to be published in the issue of LabLINK following ConQEST.
 The article should relate the experiences of the applicant at ConQEST.

 Notification of awards will be made early enough to allow recipients to nominate preferred travel arrangements, but the travel bursaries will be paid for and managed by the QEST Committee.
 Additional costs will be paid on the basis of receipts you provide to the Committee.
 Only receipted items will be refunded at the discretion of the Committee and this amount will be allowed for within the total value of the bursary.
 Allowable items are airport transfers and public transport.
 Additional travel taken during the conference period will be at the applicant’s expense (eg taxis to restaurants, field trips, visits to family).
 If the total balance of the bursary is not used, it will be remitted to QEST for reallocation in subsequent offers.
 All travel bookings and accommodation are the responsibility of the QEST Committee.
 This bursary cannot be deferred.